coreyfloyd/apps-ios-wikipedia/README.md

 - Build the project!
 - Profit!
 (Just kidding, we're non-profit)

-If the build failed, we're _really_ sorry and would be really grateful if you filed a bug or even bugged us via IRC or email.
+If the build failed, we're _really_ sorry!
+We'll be more than happy to help you if you file a bug and/or bug us via IRC or email.
 See the top of this file for our contact information.
+Please include any console logs and/or Xcode screenshots along with a description of your environment.

 > Due to Apple's restrictions on iOS app installation, to run a custom build on a standard iOS device you must pay for a [developer account with Apple](https://developer.apple.com/devcenter/ios/index.action) and register the device with your account.